So summer has finally arrived.

 So, in most casual situations wearing a jacket in summer might be overkill; it’s just another unnecessary layer.
 But still, you might find yourself in more formal situations where you need a jacket, and they also might come in handy on cooler evenings.

-The trick to wearing jackets in summer is simply to get them in the right fabrics, as discussed above.
+The trick to wearing jackets in summer is simply to get them in the right fabrics, as discussed earlier.
 And while you can certainly wear a darket jacket, to keep yourself cool, you might opt for jackets that are bit lighter in color as well; so instead of charcoal or navy, you might opt for a light-grey or camel.
+You can also have fun with patterns in summer, as it gives an overall more playful vibe.

 Don’t wear a jacket when it’s not necessary though.
-During other months, I’m all for wearing jackets in casual situations, but in summer months, it can look a bit try-hard.
+During other months, I’m all for wearing jackets in casual situations, but in summer months, it can look a bit try-hard, particularly when you’re experiencing sky-high temperatures.
 It won’t make you look smarter when the added heat from wearing a jacket is making you sweat more.

 Stay Cool and Look Cool in Summer Heat